davetcc/hugojoomla/README.md

 ## Running the conversion utility

-Check that you have Java 8 installed.
+Check that you have at least Java 8 installed.
 You can check your java version using the following command:

     java --version